-South Dakota alcohol laws require drivers to submit to a breathalyzer test if a law enforcement officer requests.
+South Dakota alcohol laws require drivers to submit to a breathalyzer test if an officer requests.
 People have a U.S. Constitutional right to decline.
-However, if they use their right, the state punishes them by suspending their license for up to one year.
+However, if they use their right, the state punishes them.
+It does so by suspending their license for up to one year.

-Lawyers strongly urge drivers never to take them.
+As a result, lawyers strongly urge drivers never, ever to take them.
 They say drivers should politely refuse.
 And to do so as many times as necessary.

 Learn much more at Never Take a Field Sobriety Test Say DUI Lawyers.

 1. They have a BAC of 0.08 or higher.

 2. They are under the influence of alcohol, a drug, and/or a combination of the two.
 And they are to a degree that they can’t safely operate the vessel.
 Of course, that’s in the view of an arresting officer.
 But that’s very subjective.